spawulski/opentofu/docs/architecture.md

 The implementation
 [`statemgr.Filesystem`](https://pkg.go.dev/github.com/opentofu/opentofu/internal/states/statemgr#Filesystem) is used
-by default (by the `local` backend) and is responsible for the familiar `terraform.tfstate` local file that most OpenTF users start with, before they switch to [remote state](https://www.placeholderplaceholderplaceholder.io/docs/language/state/remote.html).
+by default (by the `local` backend) and is responsible for the familiar `terraform.tfstate` local file that most OpenTofu users start with, before they switch to [remote state](https://www.placeholderplaceholderplaceholder.io/docs/language/state/remote.html).
 Other implementations of `statemgr.Full` are used to implement remote state.
 Each of these saves and retrieves state via a remote network service